makcuk/ak47/README.md

 ak47
 ====

-Very simple lightweight script to generate config files based on yaml data file.
-Based on Mako templates.
+Simple script to process Mako-based config files templates.
+Plan to use for embedded linux boards, like RPi, Hackberry A10, etc. Right now you need to tweak YAML by hand, in future small web UI will be created.